OutSystems/docs-product/src/develop/ui/patterns/mobile/adaptive/masterdetail.md

     ![](images/masterdetail-11-ss.png)

-1. To add a database entity, click on the screen, select the relevant entity, and click **OK**.
+1. To add a database entity, click on the screen, select the relevant entity, and click **Select**.
 In this example, we use the **User** entity.

 1. On the **GetUserDetails** screen, click **Filters**, then click **Add Filter**.